 If successful, the HCEO will collect the judgment debt, costs incurred, your transfer up fee, interest at a current rate of 8% and their fees, costs and charges from the judgment debtor.
 They can also seize and sell goods to recover the amount of the debt.

 HCEOs earn their fees from the judgment debtor, but only when they collect amounts due.
-If the HCEO is unable to collect, there is an industry regulated compliance fee of £75 plus VAT paid by the creditor.
+If the HCEO is unable to recover the debt, there is an industry regulated compliance fee of £75 plus VAT paid by the creditor.
 Other than the compliance fee, the HCEO receives no income for an unsuccessful enforcement.

 On an attachment of earnings order a proportion of the debtor’s salary or other earnings is deducted to recover a debt owed.
 Once approved it is the employer’s responsibility to deduct the funds and pay the court.